About the Test

 Purpose of the test

-The purpose of a hematocrit test is to evaluate the percentage of the blood that is made up of red blood cells.
+The purpose of an HCT test is to evaluate the percentage of blood that is made up of RBC.
 This measurement indicates the viscosity, or thickness, of the blood and depends on the size and number of RBCs in a blood sample.
-Hematocrit is most often evaluated as part of a complete blood count, which also includes measurements of red blood cells, white blood cells, platelets, and hemoglobin.
+HCT is most often evaluated as part of a CBC, which also includes measurements of RBC, WBC, platelets, and hemoglobin.

-A CBC is a common lab test and is often ordered during a routine medical check-up.
-A CBC that includes hematocrit may also be ordered to evaluate the cause of certain symptoms, to monitor patients receiving medical treatments, and to track patients with chronic health issues that affect the blood.
+Often ordered during a routine medical check-up, a CBC is a common lab test.
+A CBC that includes HCT may also be ordered to evaluate the cause of certain symptoms, monitor patients receiving medical treatments, and track those with chronic health issues that affect the blood.

 What does the test measure?

-Hematocrit measures the proportion of the blood that is composed of red blood cells and is expressed as a percentage.
+HCT measures the proportion of the blood that is composed of RBC and is expressed as a percentage.

-Hematocrit levels can be affected by an increase or decrease in the number of red blood cells and by changes in other components of the blood.
-Because hematocrit measures the percentage of red blood cells in the blood, relative increases or decreases in other blood components, like plasma or white blood cells, can lead to abnormal hematocrit results even if the red blood cell count is normal.
+HCT levels can be affected by an increase or decrease in the number of RBCs and by changes in other components of the blood.
+Because HCT measures the percentage of RBC in the blood, relative increases or decreases in other blood components, like plasma or WBC, can lead to abnormal HCT results even if the RBC count is normal.

-Your provider may test hematocrit as part of a CBC or if you are experiencing symptoms of a RBC disorder such as anemia.
-Indications for testing hematocrit include:
+Your provider may test HCT as part of a CBC or if you are experiencing symptoms of an RBC disorder such as anemia.
+Indications for testing HCT include:

 - Brain fog or difficulty concentrating